 - Use fun and engaging colors and clip art when possible.

-You can find these ready to go Math and Literacy Kindergarten Centers in my shop.
+You can find these ready-to-go Low-Prep Kindergarten Centers in my shop.
 They will help get you through the year without having to stress over planning what you’ll do for centers each month.
-They are also aligned with common core standards and differentiated for student abilities so you know your students will get the most out of their center time.
+They are also aligned with Common Core standards and differentiated for student abilities so you know your students will get the most out of their center time.